onflow/flow-go/language.md

 struct AnImplementation {
     // Declare a publicly settable variable field named `a`that has type `Int`.
-    // This implementation satisifes the requirement for interface `AnInterface`:
+    // This implementation satisfies the requirement for interface `AnInterface`:
     // The field is at least publicly readable, but this implementation also
     // allows the field to be written to in all scopes
     //